-There was a 37% year-on-year increase in the total number of reported complaints about cash collections, combined with an increase in the amount of this activity taking place.
+There was a 37% increase in the total number of reported complaints about cash collections between 2018/19 and 2019/20, combined with an increase in the amount of this activity taking place.
 There was a decrease in complaints about the legitimacy of collections, behaviour of collector and dislike of method.